-Critiques in the gallery begin at 6:30 and run approximately 1-2 hours, depending on the number of artists.
+Critiques at the gallery begin at 7 and run approximately 1-2 hours, depending on the number of artists.
 There is a maximum of 10 artists per critique.
 We also welcome those who simply want to participate in the discussion, whether or not they have current work to share.

 Participating artists are given 15 minutes to discuss their work.
 They may make a short statement about their theme and approach, or simply open up the discussion to the group.
 We suggest bringing a maximum of three pieces.

 All critiques begin at 7pm on the first Tuesday of every month,

 and take place at Trestle Gallery, 850 3rd Ave, Suite 411.